Geocode and symbolize campaign contributions

 The default symbology for the layer is bright orange, which may make it difficult to see the red circles of the Republican Contributions layer.

-- Ensure that the Tract layer is selected, and in the Styles pane, for Counts and Amounts (color), click Style options.
+- Ensure that the Percent 18 and over with limited English ability layer is selected, and in the Styles pane, for Counts and Amounts (color), click Style options.

-- Click the color ramp under Symbol style, and in the Symbol style window, change the Color ramp to Green 6.
+- Click the color ramp under Symbol style, and in the Symbol style window, change the Fill color to Green 6.

 The contributions layers are more visible.